vlasvlasvlas/dxf_merger/README.md

 ## How it works

-Basically it uses ezdxf to merge any dxf into an empty shell.
+Basically it uses ezdxf's add-on Importer to merge any dxf into an empty shell.

 You can edit data.json file to change input folder+files, output folder+file.